Former Teacher Accused Of Child Sex Assault Pleads Guilty

-DENVER (CBS4) – Brian Vasquez, a former teacher at Prairie Middle School, pleads guilty to three counts of sexual assault in a Denver courtroom on Monday.
+DENVER (CBS4) – Brian Vasquez, a former teacher at Prairie Middle School, pleads guilty to three counts of sexual assault on a child by a person in a position of trust, pattern of abuse; one count of sexual exploitation of a child; one count of attempted sexual exploitation of a child; and one count of internet sexual exploitation of child.

+“This sentence is unprecedented in this county.
+I don’t think we’ve ever had anyone on these charges plead to what is the equivalent to 40 to life,” said District Attorney George Brauchler.

-He was accused of sex crimes against five of his former students.
+The 34 year old was accused of sex crimes against five of his former students, but plead guilty to the biggest charges against him.
+Brauchler believes his sentence will range anywhere from 40 years to life in prison.

+The victims were not present for the plea, but an attorney for four of the five said they will likely speak at Vasquez’s sentencing.

+“They are looking forward to speaking to the court about how their worlds have just been completely turned upside down and how they will likely never be the same again,” said Qusair Mohamedbhai of Rathod Mohamedbhai LLC.

 Vasquez pleaded not guilty to 41 counts in March.
 He was arrested in August of 2017 after a former student told her father she exchanged sexually explicit text messages with Vasquez.